Ali-chakaroun/ISEP-LivingDocumentation/README.md

 ## Getting started

 The process of rendering documentation can be summarized as follows:
 1. **Analysis**: Run the Analyzer over the source code of your project.
-This creates a LivingDocumentation JSON file.
+This creates a  Documentation JSON file.
 2. **Render the documentation**: Use a (custom) renderer that reads the generated JSON file and outputs documentation

 > Renderers are applications that you can write yourself making use of the support _Libraries_.
 These interpret the analyzed code and create documentation files.